What CAD is—and what it is not

 - usually associated with a clonal bone marrow disorder

-Clonality implies a persistent antibody source, which explains why primary CAD is chronic rather than self-limited.
+Clonality implies a persistent antibody source.
+This is why primary CAD is usually chronic, while many incidental or infection-associated cold agglutinins are self-limited.

-Failure to separate transient polyclonal cold agglutinins from clonal monoclonal disease has historically led to diagnostic confusion and inappropriate therapy.
+Failure to separate incidental or transient cold agglutinins, secondary cold agglutinin syndromes, and primary clonal CAD has historically led to diagnostic confusion and inappropriate therapy.

 - chronic clonal disorder